windingtree/wt-hackathon/submissions/2019-london/winding-tree-booking-engine.md

 Javascript and generally CORS issues

 ## Solution
-Both frontend and backend is written is ASP.NET Core with Javascript calls on the frontend.
-The payment gate uses Metamask plugin for sending Ethereum.
-Backend uses Etherscan API for checking transactions.
+Backend is written in ASP.NET Core.
+Frontend is serverless Javascript.
+The payment gate uses Metamask API for sending Ethereum.
+The transasction checking uses Etherscan API.

 The booking engine is hosted on IPFS using ENS domain name.